protocol/research-website/README.md

 ## Architecture

 - Static website built with the Hugo framework.
-- Uses tailwindcss for function css.
+- Uses tailwindcss, postcss-cli and autoprefixer for CSS generation.
 - Uses the [CommonMark spec](https://spec.commonmark.org/0.29/) for Markdown syntax.
 - Uses [MathJax v3](https://www.mathjax.org/#gettingstarted) for embedded LaTeX.
 - That's it!